The Charlbury Society

 It is a church that many of us pass regularly, but could not have imagined the treasures it contains.

 October 2023, Oxford.
-Last year we organised and subsidised an Oxford guided walk for our members with a specialist who shared the places where J.R.R.Tolkien and C.S.
+We organised and subsidised an Oxford guided walk for our members with a specialist who shared the places where J.R.R.Tolkien and C.S.
 Lewis lived and worked.
-It was an enthralling and fact-filled tour and we plan to arrange similar walks in the future.
+It was an enthralling and fact-filled tour and we resolved to arrange similar walks in the future.

 talks on social and local history topics